syncfusion-content/flutter-docs/Flutter/maps/bubble.md

 ## Enable bubbles

-You can enable bubbles using the [`MapShapeSource.bubbleSizeMapper`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/bubbleSizeMapper.html) property is used to specify the value based on which the bubble's size has to be rendered.
+You can enable bubbles using the [`MapShapeSource.bubbleSizeMapper`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/bubbleSizeMapper.html).
+This property is used to specify the value based on which the bubble's size has to be rendered.

 {% tabs %}
 {% highlight Dart %}